 Keyword Tool gets keywords directly from Google Autocomplete.
 That is why with Keyword Tool you will be able to find keywords that are hidden in Google Keyword Planner.

-Answer: You can not use Google Keyword Planner without creating an AdWords (Google Ads) campaign.
+You can not use Google Keyword Planner without creating a Google Ads campaign.
 To find keywords, you can use a Google Keyword Planner alternative, such as Keyword Tool.

 Google Keyword Planner was created to find keywords for Google ads.
 It will likely not produce very good keyword suggestions for SEO or content marketing purposes.
 Google Keyword Planner often hides good long tail keywords.
 To find long tail keywords for SEO, you can use Keyword Planner alternatives such as Google Trends, Google Suggest or Keyword Tool.

 Google Keyword Planner is not created to find YouTube keywords.
 The best alternative to Google Keyword Planner for finding YouTube keywords is YouTube Keyword Tool.
 Another way to find out how popular are keywords on YouTube is to use Google Trends.